-For more reefs and marine life photos, take a look at my Marine Life gallery.
+For more reefs and marine life photos, take a look at my Reefs and Marine Life gallery.

 Marine iguanas are the only truly marine lizards in the world.
 Juveniles and smaller individuals, in general, do not travel too far from the shore to feed.
 Adults can go further away and deeper.

-Marine iguanas are a type of iguana that can be only found at Galapagos.
+Marine iguanas are a type of iguana that can be only found in the Galapagos.
 Marine iguanas are herbivores and they have the ability, unique among modern lizards, to forage in the sea, making it a marine reptile.

 Marine Iguana types

 There are six very similar subspecies of marine iguanas, each from different islands.
 They vary in appearance between the different islands and several subspecies are recognized.